What Inflation Means To You: Inside The Consumer Price Index

 The BLS does not lump energy costs into an expenditure category, but it does include energy subcategories in Housing in addition to the fuel subcategory in Transportation.
 Also, energy costs are indirectly reflected in expenditure changes for goods and services across the CPI.

 The BLS does track Energy as a separate aggregate index, which in recent years has been assigned a relative importance of 8.553 out of 100.
-In other words, Uncle Sam calculates inflation on the assumption that energy in one form or another constitutes about 8.55% of total expenditures, about half of which (4.53%) goes to transportation fuels — mostly gasoline.
+In other words, Uncle Sam calculates inflation on the assumption that energy in one form or another constitutes about 8.55% of total expenditures.
 The next chart overlays the highly volatile Energy aggregate on top of the eight expenditure categories.
-We can immediately see the impact of energy costs on transportation.
+We can immediately see the impact of energy costs in the Transportation category.

 Click for a larger imageThe next chart will come as no surprise to families footing the bill for college tuition.
 Here I’ve separately plotted the College Tuition and Fees subcategory of the Education and Communication expenditure category.
 Note that the steady staircase in this cost matches the annual cost increases in late summer for each academic year.